-If you are interested in the average cost to get out of your timeshare, you came to the right place.
+If you are interested in the average cost to get out of your timeshare, you have come to the right place.
 Timeshares, also known as shared vacation ownership, is a distributed type of ownership to use rights.
-People purchase a period of time in a resort having on-site amenities to spend their vacations.
+People purchase in a resort with on-site amenities to spend their vacations.
 These amenities generally include a restaurant, bar, gym, pool, and more.

-You may realize it was a big mistake after signing the timeshare contract and hence can feel trapped.
+You may realise it was a big mistake after signing the timeshare contract and can feel trapped.
 Eventually, you can find yourself among those 85% of timeshare owners who want to eliminate their timeshare.
 It can be because of the following reasons:

 Reasons to Get Out of a Timeshare

-At first glance, timeshares always look like an attractive option to spend spare time and vacations.
-Later on, a long list of reasons can change this attractive option into an abhorrent one.
-You must remember getting out of your timeshare is not as easy as you may think.
+At first glance, timeshares always look attractive for spending spare time and vacations.
+Later, a long list of reasons can make this attractive option appalling.
+You must remember that getting out of your timeshare is more challenging than you think.

 You may purchase your timeshare due to several reasons.
 These reasons may include financial benefits.
 Therefore, you must consider the most common lies that are told by Timeshare salespersons to achieve their sale.